-Michael is originally from South Carolina, and before moving to Virginia he served as a licensed professional counselor at CCEF in Pennsylvania and a licensed preacher (PCA).
+Michael is originally from South Carolina, and before moving to Virginia served as a licensed professional counselor at CCEF in Pennsylvania and a licensed preacher (PCA).

 He holds masters degrees from Westminster Seminary in Counseling (MAC) and in Biblical Studies (MAR), and a Certificate in Advanced Professional Counseling from the Missio Graduate School of Counseling.
-He is continuing his post-graduate education at Regent University.
+He has continued post-graduate studies at Regent University.
 He has taught courses at BRITE, Westminster Seminary, Missio Seminary, Heritage Seminary, Santiago Seminary, and at CCEF.
 He is the author of After an Affair: Pursuing Restoration and several articles, and he serves on the editorial team for the Journal of Biblical Counseling

 He and his wife Kelly live in Roanoke with their two sons and daughter.